Screening

 • Why it’s important: Most of the conditions screened for, like PKU, will cause severe complications in health if not diagnosed early and treated.
 Only early treatment can prevent delays in development and other health disorders.

-Neonatal Screening for Jaundice
+Neonatal Screening For Jaundice

 In medical terminology, it’s called jaundice, or the yellowing of one’s skin and eyes because of the gathered color from bilirubin, a result of the breakdown of red blood cells.
 Typically, the condition comes up after several days of birth and is most common in premature babies.